Somers Town Space Community Interest Company who run the People’s Museum Somers Town are an organisation who welcome all. Here are our policies.

 If you think a child is at immediate risk please call 999.

 Who we are and what we do

-Somers Town Space Community Interest Company is a social and community voluntary organisation promoting and sharing Somers Town history and runs the People’s Museum Somers Town at 52 Phoenix Road NW1 1ES.
+Somers Town Space Community Interest Company is a social and community voluntary organisation sharing, preserving and recording local history and runs the People’s Museum Somers Town at 52 Phoenix Road NW1 1ES.
 Our website is www.aspaceforus.club.

 Somers Town Space CIC may collect personal data when a new member subscribes to the site, or is added to the Mailing list at an event.
 This may include the member’s name, address, phone number and email address.
 If during membership a member tells us of any changes, we will hold the new details in place of the old ones.
 We hold members’ personal data for the following purposes:

 • to inform members about campaigns and other activities, events and matters of interest; and

 • to be able to check that our records are up to date

 - to book onto events we hold via Eventbrite and mailchimp

 - to send survey and collect data via surveys

 We do not share information with other members (other than the Chair and Secretary), other charities or businesses, except that email addresses are processed by Mailchimp, zoom, or Eventbrite or SurveyMonkey solely for the purposes described above.